Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Abstract

 \section{Abstract}

-We present the phase diagram of stability of 5-dimensional anti-de Sitter spacetime against horizon formation in the gravitational collapse of a scalar field, treating the scalar field mass and width of initial data as free parameters.
-We find that the stable phase becomes larger and shifts to smaller widths as the field mass increases.
-In addition to classifying initial data as stable or unstable, we identify two other phases based on nonperturbative behavior.
-The metastable phase forms a horizon over longer time scales than suggested by the lowest order perturbation theory, and the irregular phase can exhibit non-monotonic and chaotic behavior in the horizon formation times.
+We diagram the behavior of 5-dimensional anti-de Sitter spacetime against horizon formation in the gravitational collapse of a scalar field, treating the scalar field mass and width of initial data as free parameters, which we call the stability phase diagram.
+We find that the class of stable initial data becomes larger and shifts to smaller widths as the field mass increases.
+In addition to classifying initial data as stable or unstable, we identify two other classes based on nonperturbative behavior.
+The class of metastable initial data forms a horizon over longer time scales than suggested by the lowest order perturbation theory at computationally accessible amplitudes, and irregular initial data can exhibit non-monotonic and possibly chaotic behavior in the horizon formation times.
 Our results include evidence for chaotic behavior even in the collapse of a massless scalar field.